> Folk Music > Songs > The Wild Geese / Norland Wind

 A classic.
 Liz, my “Selkie” partner, encouraged me to learn this ballad and I admit to struggling to fit the couplets to the right verse initially.
 To an exile, it does paint an indelible picture in the mind, of the straths of Perthshire and Angus in autumn.

-Steve Byrne sang The Wild Geese in 2015 on Malinky's CD Far Better Days.
-Their liner notes commented:
+Steve Byrne sang The Wild Geese in 2015 on Malinky’s CD Far Better Days.
+They noted:

 This 1915 poem from the pen of Violet Jacob, set to Jim Reid’s tune, has become something of an Angus ‘national anthem’ over the past 40 years.
 Steve [Byrne]’s shied away from recording a version given the classic renditions by Jim Reid, Jim Malcolm and Davy Steele (with the Battlefield Band).
 However, he’s now held off for 20 years!